JSCK demo update

 It now seems to work correctly on my server.

-5. Marco Ramilli wrote:
+5. Marco Ramilli writes:

 Sure!
 It work correctly on my server too.